Holiday in the Park: Holiday in the Park Lights

 In 2020, due to the COVID-19 pandemic and state limitations, Six Flags Great America, Six Flags New England and Six Flags Discovery Kingdom operated Holiday in the Park Lights.
 The event was specifically a light show only, with no rides operating.
 At Six Flags Great America, the park also ran shows during the event.

 The event re-operated one last time at Six Flags Great America for the 2021 season with the re-operation of some rides, indoor theater venues, along with the Drive-Thru experience.
 The event ran from November through December.
 After this, the event was completely cut out for the 2022 season, with no word on if the event will ever happen again.
 At Six Flags New England, the lights-only event also ran for the last time from November through January.

 Holiday in the Park Drive-Thru Experience

-In 2020, Six Flags Magic Mountain, Six Flags Great Adventure, Six Flags Great America, Six Flags Discovery Kingdom, Six Flags New England and Six Flags Fiesta Texas operated the Holiday in the Park Drive-Thru Experience, which was a drive-thru experience with lights and shows, but with no rides operating.
+In 2020 during the COVID-19 pandemic, Six Flags Magic Mountain, Six Flags Great Adventure, Six Flags Great America, Six Flags Discovery Kingdom, Six Flags New England and Six Flags Fiesta Texas operated the Holiday in the Park Drive-Thru Experience, which was a drive-through route in each park that featured a light and sound show, with no rides operating.
 It operated only on weekdays at Great Adventure, Fiesta Texas, New England and Great America, with the normal Holiday in the Park or Holiday in the Park Lights event on the weekend, before it operated stand-alone in 2021.

 The experience operated again at Six Flags Great America and Six Flags New England from November 2021 to January 2022.